Dog training 101: Expert tips for a perfectly behaved pup

 Reading your dog’s body language cues is a crucial aspect of effective dog training.

-Dogs communicate with their body language, and by learning to recognize and interpret their signals, you can better understand their emotions, needs, and behaviors.
+Dogs communicate through their body language, and by learning to recognize and interpret these signals, you can gain a deeper understanding of their emotions, needs, and behaviors.

 For example, if your dog is feeling anxious or scared, they may tuck their tail between their legs or cower away.